openedx/edx-when/edx_when/rest_api/v1/README.md

+### 📘 `GET /api/edx_when/v1/user-dates/`
-## 📘 `GET /api/edx_when/v1/user-dates/{course_id}`
+### 📘 `GET /api/edx_when/v1/user-dates/{course_id}`

 ### Description
-Retrieves user-specific dates for a course in Open edX.
+Retrieves user-specific dates for a specific course or all enrolled courses. in Open edX.
 Dates may include due dates, release dates, etc. Supports optional filtering.

 ---